ignc-research/arena-rosnav/README.md

 * Full documentation and system design is released this week

 ## 1. Installation
 Please refer to [Installation.md](docs/Installation.md) for detailed explanations about the installation process.

-  If you want to use Docker, please refer to our [Dockerfile](Docker)
+## 1.1.
+Docker
+We provide a Docker file to run our code on other operating systems.
+Please refer to [Docker.md](docs/Docker.md) for more information.

 ## 2. Usage

 ### DRL Training

 Please refer to [DRL-Training.md](docs/DRL-Training.md) for detailed explanations about agent, policy and training setups.
-For the IROS21 paper, please switch to the branch local_planner and follow the installation steps.
-Afterwards,

 ### 2.1 Test the simulation environment and task generator

 * In one terminal, start simulation.
 You can specify the following parameters: